Now you’re paying the apprenticeship levy, you’ll want to be sure you’re getting the best training possible for your

 At Babington, we work with employers to design and deliver training programmes that are perfectly suited to their needs.

 Whether you’re looking to take on brand new apprentices, or develop your in-house training, get in touch to find out how.

 How does the levy work?

-As an employer with an annual pay bill of more than £3 million, you pay 0.5% of this towards the apprenticeship levy each month.
+As an employer with an annual pay bill of more than £3 million, you pay 0.5% of this towards the apprenticeship levy through PAYE each month.

 You have an allowance of £15,000 throughout the year, which accumulates in amounts of £1,250 each month, reducing the amount you need to pay towards the levy.

 As well as the allowance, the government tops up your levy payments by 10% in your digital apprenticeship service account.
 So, for every £1 you pay towards the levy, this will become £1.10.

 How do you use the apprenticeship levy?

 You’ll use your levy funds through your government apprenticeship service account.
 This is where you’ll receive your allowance and make payments for training.
 Companies will have 24 months to make use of their apprenticeship funds.
 To get started, get in touch with us and we’ll guide you through your next steps.